 - Combination Options: Combining term and permanent life insurance, usually by purchasing stacking policies for the family’s breadwinner, allows a family to put emphasis on where they think they are most vulnerable.
 The protection aspect of life insurance and the investment aspect can be balanced as preferred.

-Regardless of the route a young family chooses, the only thing that matters is that their child is protected.
-There is a big difference between a child left without a parent or the financial cradle they provide, and one without a parent and a large sum of money.
+Regardless of the choice, it's important to ensure that children are protected.
 If the unthinkable happens, not having life insurance could end up being one of the most expensive decisions that a family makes.
-The peace of mind that a suitable policy brings is priceless, making the affordable premiums that many insurers charge that much more reasonable.
+The peace of mind that a suitable policy brings is worth it, making the affordable premiums that many insurers charge that much more reasonable.

 - Transforming a Term Life Policy: While some term life policies are the “set-it-and-forget-it” variety, others are known as “convertible.”
 This means that within a certain amount of time during the term, the policyholder can convert their policy into a whole life version of similar value.
 For parents who are reaching the end of their term life policy, this may be a smart step in ensuring that their family is still provided for should they pass away outside their original window.
 Policyholders should look to see if their term plan has a convertible rider, which would enable this conversion to take place without a medical exam.
 They should also consider their child’s age and their own at the time of the term policy’s expiration, and do a complete financial analysis to determine whether their absence would take a significant toll.